SudoMakeMeASandwichDE/ollama-cli/README.md

 - 1.3.0
   - Added `/info` command to show some information about a model
   - Added `/setdefault` command to set a model to default
+- 1.3.1
+  - Restructured the whole project for better maintainability

 ## Features in progress
 - Browsing the internet to get latest information